-All investments are carried at their market value.
+All investments are carried at their fair value.
 Investment in equities and fixed interest securities are all traded in quoted public markets, primarily the London Stock Exchange.
-Holdings in common investment funds, unit trusts and open ended investment companies are at the bid price.
+Holdings in common investment funds, unit trusts and open-ended investment companies are at the bid price.
+The basis of fair value for quoted investments is equivalent to the market value, using the bid price.
 Asset sales and purchases are recognised at the date of trade at cost (that is their transaction value).